cms-ttbarAC/ttbarAC_skim/README.md

 _Note: the text file needs to be written such that each sample has a 'nickname' that can be used to create the crab directory.
 The example text files include this structure -- replicate it if you write your own file!_

 ### Single Submission
+_The following method is not recommended.
+Instead, if you want to only submit one sample, use the method described in "Multiple Submission" and fill your text file with only 1 dataset._

 Edit `crab_*.py` with a new dataset name to reflect the sample you are processing, e.g., `crab_SMttbar.py`.
 Make sure to the output directory is pointed to `/store/group/lpctop/ttbarAC/ttbarAC_skim/`.
 If you are processing data, modify the argument `config.JobType.pyCfgParams = ['isMC=True']` to `config.JobType.pyCfgParams = ['isMC=False']`.